NAHI Clinics | Veterinarians Without Borders

 Northern Animal Health Initiative (NAHI)

 The Northern Animal Health Initiative is focused on improving animal health in Canada's North by providing services for underserved communities across Nunavut and the Northwest Territories.
-We are currently recruiting for volunteers for our autumn 2025 clinics.

-We are excited to announce that we are now accepting applications for the NAHI autumn 2025 clinics.
-This program offers a unique opportunity to veterinarians (licensed in a Canadian province/territory) and RVTs to contribute to the health and well-being of animals in remote communities, while gaining valuable experience in veterinary practice.
+The Northern Animal Health Initiative clinics offer a unique opportunity to veterinarians (licensed in a Canadian province/territory) and RVTs to contribute to the health and well-being of animals in remote communities, while gaining valuable experience in veterinary practice.

 Thank you for your interest!